Delta-Gamez/.github/profile/README.md

 We're a small game creation and development group and create content for our community on Discord.

 ## Projects
 [Connect](https://github.com/Delta-Gamez/Connect) is a Discord-based project, allowing users to advertise their Discord server on a webpage free of charge.
-The platform consists of three components, the Discord Interaction, an API handling requests and a static web-interface displaying Discord guilds.
+The platform consists of three components, the Discord Interaction, an API handling requests and a web-interface displaying Discord guilds.

 <!--